kaaengine/kaa/docs/tutorial/part01.rst

         # set window properties
         engine.window.size = Vector(1000, 600)
         engine.window.title = "My first kaa game!"
-        # set renderer's properties
-        engine.renderer.clear_color = Color(0.1, 0.1, 0.1, 1)  # using RGBA with values between 0 and 1
-        # create the scene and run it
+        # create a scene
         my_scene = MyScene()
+        my_scene.clear_color = Color(0.1, 0.1, 0.1, 1)  # using RGBA with values between 0 and 1
+        # run the scene:
         engine.run(my_scene)

 Run the game again.
 This time you will see a 1000x600 window with a 800x600 area colored in light gray.
-The 800x600 area is the frame buffer, or in other words: the area accessible for the engine to draw your game contents.
-The engine won't be able to draw anything outside the frame buffer area.
+The 800x600 area is accessible for the engine to draw your game contents.
+The engine won't be able to draw anything outside that area.
 The size of the area is 800x600 because that's the virtual_resolution we set when initializing the engine.

 Try resizing the game window and see how the engine shrinks or stretches out the frame buffer area.
 As you may expect, anything your game will draw inside the area will shrink or stretch accordingly.